Sam Langford

-Samuel Edgar Langford (March 4, 1886 – January 12, 1956), known as the Boston Tar Baby, Boston Terror and Boston Bonecrusher, was a Black Canadian boxing standout of the early part of the 20th century.
+Samuel Edgar Langford (March 4, 1886 – January 12, 1956) was a Canadian boxing standout of the early part of the 20th century.
 Called the "Greatest Fighter Nobody Knows", by ESPN, Langford is considered by many boxing historians to be one of the greatest fighters of all time.
-Originally from Weymouth Falls, a small community in Nova Scotia, he was known as "The Boston Bonecrusher", "The Boston Terror", and his most famous nickname, "The Boston Tar Baby".
+Originally from Weymouth Falls, a small community in Nova Scotia, he was known as "the Boston Bonecrusher", "the Boston Terror", and his most famous nickname, "the Boston Tar Baby".
 Langford stood 5 ft 6+1/2 in and weighed 185 lb in his prime.
 He fought from lightweight to heavyweight and defeated many world champions and legends of the time in each weight class.
 Considered a devastating puncher even at heavyweight, Langford was rated No. 2 by The Ring on their list of "100 greatest punchers of all time".
 One boxing historian described Langford as "experienced as a heavyweight James Toney with the punching power of Mike Tyson".

 He was denied a shot at many World Championships, due to the colour bar and by the refusal of Jack Johnson, the first African-American World Heavyweight Champion, to fight him in a rematch.
 Langford was the World Colored Heavyweight Champion, a title vacated by Johnson after he won the World Championship, a record five times.
 Alongside this, Langford also defeated the reigning Lightweight Champion Joe Gans, the first African-American World Champion in boxing history and widely regarded as one of the greatest boxers of all time, in a non-title bout.
 Many boxing aficionados consider Langford to be the greatest boxer not to have won a world title.
 On August 13, 2020, the WBC granted Langford to be an honorary world champion.
 BoxRec ranks him as the 22nd greatest Canadian boxer of all time.

 Early life

-Born in Nova Scotia, his grandfather was a former slave from the USA who helped settle Weymouth Falls.
+Born in Nova Scotia, his grandfather was a former slave from the United States who helped settle Weymouth Falls.
 Langford left home as a youth to escape an abusive father.

-He made his way to Boston where he eventually found work as a janitor in a boxing gymnasium at the Lenox Athletic Club.
+He made his way to Boston, Massachusetts where he eventually found work as a janitor in a boxing gymnasium at the Lenox Athletic Club.
 Not long after he started working he was sparring and improving his own boxing skills.
 He won the amateur featherweight championship of Boston at age 15.